danmbrown/city-of-whispers/Moves.md

 - You’re stuck in this location for a while

 ### Appraise Circumstances (Lore)
 When you take time to study the situation to see what’s really going on, roll +Lore.
+If you have a connection to the neighborhood, you may roll with advantage.

 - **12+** Ask three questions and clear one Heat.
 - **10+** Ask three questions.